publiccodenet/about/organization/remuneration-policy.md

 ## Definition of reasonable expenses

-We reimburse reasonable expenses [incurred while working for the Foundation] OR [while carrying out work authorised by the Foundation] for everyone who works with us.  [mits het uitgaven in opdracht van de Foundation betrof].
+We reimburse reasonable expenses [incurred while working for the Foundation] OR [while carrying out work authorised by the Foundation] for everyone who works with us.

 We consider reasonable expenses to be:
 - costs incurred while working towards the [Foundation's mission] (voorgeschoten uitgaven voor het realiseren van het doel van de stichting)